 Recycling in Union Park

 The City of Saint Paul has a contract with Eureka Recycling to pick up residential recycling, including apartment buildling recycling.
-Please put your recyclables out on the street curb by 7:00 a.m. each Monday.
+Please put your recyclables out on the street curb by 7:00 a.m. each Monday (for most residences in Union Park).
 No need to sort the items; all recyclable items can be mixed.
 For details on what can (and cannot) be recycled, download Saint Paul's Guide to Recycling.
 If you have any questions about your recycling schedule or missed pickups, please call Eureka Recycling's Zero Waste Hotline at 651-222-7678.

-The City of Saint Paul rolled out wheeled carts for recycling!
+The City of Saint Paul has rolled out wheeled carts for recycling!

-Weekly collection at all single family and smaller multi-unit buildlings (through 11 units) will be done in 64 gallon wheeled, lidded carts where trash is collected.
-More acceptable materials will be included in the new service, including paper tubes (from paper towels), paper food tubes (Pringles™), refrigerator boxes (like butter boxes).
+Weekly collection at all single family and smaller multi-unit buildlings (through 11 units) is now done in 64 gallon wheeled, lidded carts placed where trash is collected.
+More acceptable materials will be included in this new service, including paper tubes (from paper towels), paper food tubes (Pringles™), refrigerator boxes (like butter boxes).

 Disposing of other items

-The City of Saint Paul coordinates community cleanups where residents can dispose of a wide variety of items including appliances, mattresses, construction waste, and more.
-The City will host four cleanups in 2017, all open to all Saint Paul residents:
+The City of Saint Paul coordinates Citywide Drop-Off Events where residents can dispose of a wide variety of items including appliances, mattresses, construction waste, and more.

 The nearest composting site run by Ramsey County is at 1943 Pierce Butler Route, St. Paul, MN 55114.
 The site takes both compostable yard waste and kitchen organics.